 ― Benefit 1.
 Increased code quality in the long-term perspective

 In a TDD project, our team rarely needs to get back and refactor the methods for writing code.
 In some cases, we had only one day of refactoring a year.
-The reason is, TDD allows creating reliable production-ready code all the time.
-So as a manager, you won’t have to cease development for several weeks just to refactor the poorly written code.
+The reason is TDD allows the creation of reliable production-ready code all the time.
+So as a manager, you won’t have to cease development for several weeks to refactor the poorly written code.

 ― Benefit 2.
 Fewer bugs – better product quality